LEAP Blood Test for Lung Cancer Screening

 2.

-A LEAP blood sample is collected at the healthcare provider’s office or via as Ease Healthcare partner.
+A LEAP blood sample is collected at the doctor’s office or by an Ease Healthcare partner.

 3.